-We hold pupil data in line with data retention guidelines, which can be found on the BDMAT website https://bdmatschools.com/documents/bdmat-retention-policy/ sets out how long we keep information about pupils, and a copy is available via this link.
+We hold pupil data in line with data retention guidelines, which can be found on the BDMAT website Records-Management-Policy-and-Retention-Schedule-2024-25.pdf and sets out how long we keep information about pupils.
+A copy is available via this link.